-Denver Public Works is planning improvements to 56th Avenue across the Peña Transportation Corridor, from Memphis Street east to approximately 400 feet east of the Regional Transportation District (RTD) A-Line rail bridge, to improve traffic operations and safety of the interchange, address future travel demand, and enhance multimodal use and connectivity.
+Denver Public Works is planning improvements to 56th Avenue across the Peña Transportation Corridor, from Old Buckley Road east to approximately 400 feet east of the Regional Transportation District (RTD) A-Line rail bridge.
+The purpose of the project is to improve traffic operations , improve safety at the interchange and enhance multimodal use and connectivity.

-Environmental should be completed late summer or early fall 2018.
+Environmental Clearance (NEPA) should be completed in early 2019.

 If a project uses federal funds or has any other federal nexus, it is classified as a "proposed federal action" and is subject to the National Environmental Policy Act (NEPA) evaluation process.

 If a project is anticipated to result in low levels of environmental impact and meets certain criteria, it may be "categorically excluded" from a full NEPA analysis.
 This is the case with the 56th Avenue at Peña Boulevard project, which is expected to be cleared as a Categorical Exclusion (CatEx).

 The CatEx evaluates the environmental impacts that are likely to result from the project.
 The Federal Highway Administration (FHWA) CatEx process will be followed for the 56th Aveune at Peña Boulevard Project.
 Both the FHWA and the Federal Aviation Administration (FAA) will approve or accept the CatEx.